SEX AND THE STARCHITECT

 When was the last time you heard of the high society women – who also convince their husbands through nasal nagging which architect to choose – promote the career of a young sexy-intellectual female architect?
 And if the husband does so, he would be shot down by the angry wife.

-The same applies to the architectural “critics” or “theorists” in academia and often the blogosphere – especially the women.
+The same applies to the architectural “critics” or “theorists” in academia and often the blogosphere – especially the women and often the men as well.
 Except for a few exceptions, they would rather promote, write and swoon about the “brilliant, sexy young talented man” than the sexy brilliant woman.
 Yes – they will promote women but those who are no threat whatsoever in the physical sexuality department.
 The beautiful-intelligent-talented “freaks” are looked upon with suspicion.
 Don’t worry, some of those “freaks” will be “honored” posthumously or when they are octogenarians, inciting grandmotherly warmth rather than youthful chutzpah.

-While male starchitects can flash around in designer jackets and glasses, women who decide to abandon the standard black unisex turtleneck and black pair of straight pants which is a must to survive in the profession are not welcomed with open arms in those wine and cheese media and magazine launches.
+While male starchitects can flash around in designer jackets and glasses, women who decide to abandon the standard black unisex turtleneck and black pair of straight pants which is a must to survive in the profession are not welcomed with open arms in those exclusive wine and cheese media and magazine launches.
 Would they not take the thunder away from lady architectural theorist and lady high society contributor to the arts?
+And the men who engage in this form of discrimination – oh, we know well – young attractive female architects should know their “place,” right? – as victims to your moves and propositions, and be judged on their looks not their work or talent.
+In fact the more you may be attracted to their looks, the more dismissive you have to be of their work, right?
+Riiiight.

 Even Hadid was finally accepted only after she had practically reached menopause.
 The Dutch woman designer Meike van Schijndel who made the “lip urinals” faced persecution from several women’s rights groups, especially the National Organization for Women and her products were removed.
 The “lips” were later moved to the JFK airport by Virgin Atlantic only to be removed by NOW once again.